• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

 Anterior Teeth Indications

 Anterior teeth and premolars with fractures or cracks can benefit from RCT.
-If there is a loss of tooth structure that can impact the stability of the crown a RCT may be indicated.
+If there is a loss of tooth structure that can impact the stability of the crown, an RCT may be indicated.

-Your dentist or endodontist will remove the nerve through endodontic treatment.
-After the RCT is completed this will allow your provider to place a post into the cleared root canal space.
+Your dentist or endodontist will remove the nerve through a procedure known as endodontic treatment.
+After the RCT is completed, this will allow your provider to place a post into the cleared root canal space.
 The post will then help retain a core.
-The core will help rebuild missing tooth structure and can help provide support for your crown.
-If a post is necessary for a crown to have retention, root canal treatment may be prophylactically indicated by your provider.
+The core will help rebuild missing tooth structure and can provide support for your crown if a post is necessary for the crown to have retention.
+Root canal treatment may be prophylactically indicated by your provider.

 Not all front teeth need crowns.
 If a tooth needs root canal treatment but has little loss of tooth structure, a crown may not be necessary.
-If there is a significant loss of tooth structure, your dentist will let you know if a crown is needed in addition to the root canal treatment.
+If there is a significant loss of tooth structure, your dentist will inform you if a crown is necessary in addition to the root canal treatment.

 Posterior Teeth Indications